Pixelstormer/regex_visualiser/README.md

 [![dependency status](https://deps.rs/repo/github/Pixelstormer/regex_visualiser/status.svg)](https://deps.rs/repo/github/Pixelstormer/regex_visualiser)
 [![Build Status](https://github.com/Pixelstormer/regex_visualiser/workflows/CI/badge.svg)](https://github.com/Pixelstormer/regex_visualiser/actions?workflow=CI)

-A program made using [eframe](https://github.com/emilk/egui/tree/master/crates/eframe) and [egui](https://github.com/emilk/egui/) to visualise the structure of regular expressions and the way they match text.
+An application made using [eframe](https://github.com/emilk/egui/tree/master/crates/eframe) and [egui](https://github.com/emilk/egui/) to visualise the structure of regular expressions and the way they match text.
+Currently in active development, with no guarantees about stability or usability.

+## Running

+### Github Pages

+The [Github Actions](https://docs.github.com/en/actions) workflow at `.github/workflows/pages.yml` is used to compile the app to Wasm and deploy it to [Github Pages](https://docs.github.com/en/pages) on demand - You can check out the deployed app at <https://pixelstormer.github.io/regex_visualiser/>.

+### Native

+No precompiled binaries are available yet, so if you wish to run the app natively, you must manually download and compile it.
+Instructions to do this can be found in the **Building** section below.

+## License

+Regex Visualiser is licensed under the Apache License Version 2.0, as detailed in the `LICENSE` file.

 ## Building